 Isolate a Single Territory

-One of MBO’s more popular features is sales territory mapping.
+One of Map Business Online’s more popular features is sales territory mapping.
 Territory maps come in all shapes and sizes.
 Some have just a few state based territories.
 That’s easy to view.
 Others may support territory schemes that use hundreds of ZIP codes for each territory.
 Occasionally there’s a desire to view only one territory.
 No problem.

 - In the Data Window select your territory of interest in the data drop down